 I have interviewed all of them.
 Super stars, cinema legends, best-selling authors and politicians, but it never occurred to me that a clown with a tomato-red nose would have that much to say.
 Clowns are funny, they can turn upside down to make children laugh, but at the end of the day, after the re, tomato shaped nose is detached, things get pretty serious.
-We spoke with clowns from ‘Red Tomato’, an interactive theatre project that presents social awareness through clown performances on the streets and villages of Egypt, reaching marginalized audiences who can’t go to private theatres.
+We spoke with clowns from ‘Red Tomato’, an interactive theater project that presents social awareness through clown performances on the streets and villages of Egypt, reaching marginalized audiences who can’t go to private theaters.

 The group consists of 5 clowns: Aly Sobhy, Hany Taher, Ahmed Mustafa, Jakob Lindfors and Diana Calvo, “Creativity is a human right”, Jakob tells us, “everybody should experience their own creativity and potential to create something”.